tmoney762558/personalWebsite/personal-website/README.md

 This is my personal website (WIP).
-I will be documenting my projects as well as my coding journey throught this website.
+I will be documenting my projects as well as my coding journey through this website.
 I hope you enjoy!